Omnea13/almasriya_task/README.md

 	12. Finally you can open the project in your browser "localhost/task".

-		*You Can login as an admin using these information "email: admin@admin.com" and "password: 123456". # almasriya_task
+		*You Can login as an admin using these information "email: admin@admin.com" and "password: 123456".